LathaSaradha/Grocery_on_Wheels/ReadMe.md

 Open the downloaded file and start installation.

-3. Read and accept the license agreement
+3. Read and accept the license agreement.

-4. From the "Choosing a Setup Type" select the "Developer Default"
+4. From the "Choosing a Setup Type" select the "Developer Default".

+5. On the "Check requirements" select "execute" and then "next".

-5. On the following Installation menu click "Execute" for installation.
+6. On the following Installation menu click "Execute" for installation.
-6. On the Group Replication menu, select "Standalone MySQL Server/Classic MySQL Replication" and On the Type and Networking,
+7. On the Group Replication menu, select "Standalone MySQL Server/Classic MySQL Replication" and On the Type and Networking,
-7. keep the default value for config type to "Development Computer" and the Port address to be "3306" then click Next.
+8. keep the default value for config type to "Development Computer" and the Port address to be "3306" then click Next.
-8. On the Authentication Method, keep the default of "Use Strong Password ..." as the selected option and set your MySQL Root password (use a simple pass code)
+9. On the Authentication Method, keep the default of "Use Strong Password ..." as the selected option and set your MySQL Root password (use a simple pass code)
-9. On the Windows Service menu, keep the default selections 10.On Apply Configuration menu, click on "Execute" button.
+10. On the Windows Service menu, keep the default selections 11.On Apply Configuration menu, click on "Execute" button.
-11.The installation wizard will ask to connect to server -so insert "root" as username and then insert yourpassword.
+12.The installation wizard will ask to connect to server -so insert "root" as username and then insert yourpassword.
-12.Click finish -you will see mysql-js (which is mysql shell) and MySQL workbench
+13.Click finish -you will see mysql-js (which is mysql shell) and MySQL workbench